kanmeugne/kanmeugne.github.io/_posts/dev/2020-09-18-sfml-cmake-windows.md

 ## Adaptation to SFML : Hello World app

-We will implement this approach and build a simple *Hello World App* that display a window.
+We will implement this approach and build a simple *Hello World App* that displays a window.
 Our project folder will match the following tree :

 {% highlight shell %}
 project/